lucywang000/clj-statecharts/docs/content/docs/delayed.md

 ## Basic Delayed Transitions

-To specify a transition that shall happen automatically after some time, sue the `:after` keyword:
+To specify a transition that shall happen automatically after some time, use the `:after` keyword:

 ```clojure
 {:states